Eric Edward Khasakhala: Educationist

-Before Khasakhala was immersed into politics, he was one of the first aboriginal African Principals of an early education School in the colonial era Kenya; a progression from his illustrious teaching career which he'd embarked on soon after completing his high school education at Maseno High School in 1944.
-As an educationist, he received commendations for his exemplary performance by the then Colonial Governor Sir Patrick Renisson.
-Khasakhala was strict disciplinarian who did not tolerate tardiness and an excused absenteeism from his students.
+Before Khasakhala was immersed into politics, he was one of the first aboriginal African principals of an early education school in the colonial era Kenya; a progression from his illustrious teaching career which he had embarked on soon after completing his high school education at Maseno High School in 1944.
+As an educationist, he received commendations for his exemplary performance by the then Colonial governor Sir Patrick Renisson.
+Khasakhala was a strict disciplinarian who did not tolerate tardiness and an excused absenteeism from his students.

 He was a teacher and later the headmaster of Ebwali Primary School at Bunyore.
-Afterwards, he was transferred to Lunza Secondary at Butere in Kisa where he served in the dual role of both teacher and headmaster; thus, becoming one of the first African headmaster of a secondary school in colonial Kenya.
+Afterwards, he was transferred to Lunza Secondary at Butere in Kisa where he served in the dual role of both teacher and headmaster; thus, becoming one of the first African headmasters of a secondary school in colonial Kenya.

-Albeit immersing into politics, he remained an astute educationist and a champion for restructuring the highly fettered and subjective colonial education system.
-As the first postcolonial cabinet member charged with overseeing the education system, Khasakhala inherited a terribly pyramidal British colonial educational system, utterly inadequate of meeting the needs of postcolonial Kenya.
-Whereas, political figures the likes of Tom Mboya focused on sending Kenyan students for higher education abroad—because East Africa had no true colleges—Khasakhala endeavored to develop the necessary academic infrastructure locally within Kenya.
+A champion for restructuring the highly fettered and subjective colonial education system, as the first postcolonial cabinet member charged with overseeing the education system, Khasakhala inherited a pyramidal British colonial educational system.
+While political figures the likes of Tom Mboya focused on sending Kenyan students for higher education abroad—because East Africa had no true colleges—Khasakhala endeavored to develop the necessary academic infrastructure locally within Kenya.
 An independent Kenya would need an infrastructure to educate a generation of future nation builders.
 William X. Scheinman, a businessman and philanthropist, had observed that an independent Kenya would require a cadre of well-educated native bureaucrats, educators, businessmen, doctors, lawyers, and engineers; in Ghana, because such a cadre did not exist, Nkrumah had to retain many white colonial administrators.

 Many of his educational initiatives became stagnated or rolled back following his defeat to Wilson Mukuna in a polemical one-party political system parliamentary election of 1969.